Search Results for

 At edit time

-* asset to track the room the player is in - In your
+• If you don't already have one, create a new PersistentString* asset to track the room the player is in

-representing the current Area, create a new GameObject - Attach a
+• In your Main Scene representing the current Area, create a new GameObject

 * Details about persistent variables are available in the UniKit documentation.